MicrosoftDocs/bot-docs/articles/bot-service-encryption.md

 ---
-title: Azure Bot Service encryption for data at rest - Bot Service
+title: Azure Bot Service encryption for data at rest in Bot Framework SDK
-description: Azure Bot Service protects your data by automatically encrypting it before persisting it to the cloud with Microsoft provided encryption keys. ms.service: bot-service ms.date: 05/10/2021 ms.topic: conceptual
+description: Azure Bot Service protects your data by automatically encrypting it before persisting it to the cloud with Microsoft provided encryption keys. ms.service: bot-service ms.date: 10/11/2021 ms.topic: conceptual
 author: JonathanFingold
 ms.author: jameslew